redskyit/alien/README.md

 ***`async function startup({ alien })`***

-`startup` is called for a test instance before the test starts, it can be used to initialist test instance (run) state `alien.run.state` which is an object provided by alien that is private to this test instance.
+`startup` is called for a test instance before the test starts, it can be used to initialise the test instance (run) state `alien.run.state` which is an object provided by alien that is private to this test instance.

 ***`async function next({ alien, ts, state, results, batchResults, batchIndex, requestIndex })`***